-3. Publicly Owned Municipality Government Authority Privately Operated Municipal/Government governance, non-profit, consortium of cities, public/ private consortium, or private company operated Management of the Non-profit governed by a municipal or government council or through operating agreement with private sector partner.
-Can encourage build out of "middle mile" across a region and competition in local broadband market.
+3. Publicly Owned Municipality Government Authority Privately Operated Municipal/Government governance, non-profit, consortium of cities, public/ private consortium, or private company operated Management of the Non-profit governed by a municipal or government council or through operating agreement with private sector partner. competition in local broadband market.
 Generally encourages private sector investment through incentives or through revenue commitments.
-Easier for government to leverage assets, participate in collaborative ventures, and partner with non-profit.
-Can aggregate public enterprise demand-use and leverage capital assets to reduce cost.
-Can create alternative revenue streams to lower overall operating expenses.
-Providers develop and invest In infrastructure based on anticipated ROI.
-Varying business models make It difficult to ensure success Competitive providers may not continue to invest in the network and may not offer services that meet community needs pushing the underserved burden and expenses onto the publicly owned asset while they cherry pick the high value customers.
-Utopla, West Valley City, UT; Windom, Minnesota Network; Nevada, MO; Corpus Christi, TX 4.
+Easier for government to leverage Providers develop and invest in infrastructure based on anticipated ROI.
+Varying business models make it difficult to ensure success Competitive providers may not continue to invest in the network and may not offer services that meet community needs pushing the underserved burden and expenses onto the publicly owned asset while they cherry pick the high value customers.
+Utopia, West Valley City, UT; Windom, Minnesota Network; Nevada, MO; Corpus Christi, TX 4.
 Consortium Group of public partners, private partners, or public and private partners Private and/or public sector Buying consortia with the option to aggregate services with the benefit of volume discounts and option to co-invest in new infrastructure at a lower shared cost per individual if services are otherwise unavailable.
-A Broadband buyers club for big broadband users across a region.
-Usually focuses on consortia/membership and does not solve connectivity for all end users in a region.
+A Broadband buyers club for big Usually focuses on consortia/membership and does not solve connectivity for all end users in a region.
 Buyers club is subject to market conditions and rates may change based on provider market costs and willingness to sell at discounted rates.
 Consortia member's services limited to provider contracts/services.
-Fredericton, NB; Ohio Middle Mile Consortium (OMMC) Wireless Silicon Valley 5.
-"Public/Private" Or Franchise Public/Private Investment with either public or Private leadership Typically a Private sector provider or reseller Private sector Minimizes financial, development and operational commitment by the cities/university Provides the entity option to use services for their direct benefit without significant capital risk.
-Cities/University has limited input and control; typically the entity contracts with one private sector partner for network services.
+Ohio Middle Mile Consortium (OMMC) 5.
+"Public/Private" Or Franchise Public/Private Investment with either public or Private leadership Typically a Private sector provider or reseller Private sector Minimizes financial, development and operational commitment by the cities/university Cities/University has limited input and control; typically the entity contracts with one private sector partner for network services.
 The entity has little or no impact on competition in the local broadband market.
-Citizen services are driven by 4 a a Philadelphia; Umatilla county; Rio Rancho, NM; Tucson, AZ 6.
-Subscriber Based Private Private sector • Private sector No financial risk for the and no control over services being delivered or made available to the community.
-Limited or no political risk for city. purely profit motive.
+Citizen services are driven by purely profit motive.
+Philadelphia; Umatilla county; Rio Rancho, NM; Tucson, AZ 6.
+Subscriber Based Private Private sector Private sector No financial risk for the and no control over services being delivered or made available to the community.
+Limited or no political risk for city.
 No control over the service providers and services being offered.
-There is no guarantee that service provider will invest and whether they will provide services that meet the needs of community.
-Common carrier, cable and third party providers.
-The status quo!
-Any number of private networks may serve a community.
+There is no guarantee that service provider will invest and whether they will provide services that meet the needs of community. number of private